ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 >[POETRY_USERNAME] and [POETRY_PASSWORD] should have been received from DGCOMM (see 'Installations step 1')

-## Configuration

-Once the variables are set in settings.php, [you can configure DGT connector] (admin/config/regional/tmgmt_translator/manage/tmgmt_poetry_test_translator_en).
- ### Translator settings
- - [x] Auto accept finished translations
-   - Check this if you don't want to review a translation before publishing it.
- ### Translator plugin
- - This cannot be modified and is just for information.

- #### DGT Connector plugin settings
-  - You should see 'Main "poetry_service" variable is properly set.' if you have correctly followed the steps above.
-Otherwise get back and check what you forgot !
-  - Counter: you do not need to fill this.
-The counter is auto generated.
-  - Requester code: must always be WEB
-  - Organization responsable, Author & requester: check the example provided.
-  - Contact usernames: should be the 'username' (you connect to the network, ecas or the proxy with) of the persons in charge of the request.
-  This is important as only these persons can view translation details in the web app.
-  DGT contacts : persons who will be notified when a translation is received or a translation status is sent.

 ## DGT Web app : Checking the translation was received